marcinhlybin/prometheus-barman-exporter/README.md

 ## Requirements

-You need Python3 along with following modules:
+Python3 and following modules are required to run it:

 - prometheus_client
 - sh

-All dependencies will be installed with pip command (see Installation).
+All dependencies will be installed automatically with pip command (see Installation).

 ## Installation